-NEW ORLEANS – The impacts of conference championship weekend rippled through the latest edition of the 2021 NAIA Women’s Indoor Track & Field National Rating Index, released Wednesday afternoon by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-Six teams held onto their respective rankings from a week ago, with four of them coming in the top-5
+NEW ORLEANS – Here is the fifth edition of the NAIA Women’s Indoor Track & Field National Rating Index for 2022, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons are used, which means this objective ranking is comprised solely of marks from the 2022 indoor track & field season.

 NAIA — Women's Indoor Track & Field

 This Week's National Top Five